AgeOfSteam/Client/README.md

 Add Server Pack.
 (When Client is optimized, not a moment sooner!)

 #Permissions
-Mod permission list is available here: https://onedrive.live.com/redir?resid=A11528E205775504!783&authkey=!AG9PpieWhMPMXLg&ithint=file%2cxlsx
+Mod permission list is available here: (Preliminary) https://onedrive.live.com/redir?resid=A11528E205775504!783&authkey=!AG9PpieWhMPMXLg&ithint=file%2cxlsx

 Forking this repository does NOT TRANSFER permissions granted from mod authors, where permissions is required.